zsvoboda/dbd/README.md

 The `init` command generates a new DBD project directory with the following content:

 - `model` directory that contains the content files. dbd supports files with `.sql`, `.ddl`, `.csv`, `.json`, `.xlsx` and other extensions.
+- `dbd.profile` configuration file that specifies database connections
 - `dbd.project` project configuration file

-DBD also requires `dbd.profile` configuration file that contains connections to your databases.
-This file is located in the current directory or in your home directory.

 ## DBD profile configuration file
-DBD stores database connections in a profile configuration file.
-It searches for `dbd.profile` file in the current or in your home directory.
+DBD stores database connections in the `dbd.profile` configuration file.
+DBD searches for `dbd.profile` file in current or in your home directory.
 You can always specify a custom profile file location using the `--profile` option of the `dbd` command.

 The profile file is YAML file with the following structure: